Spagettileg/student-dash/README.md

 ##### Exam Performance Summary

-•   Automated UXD where the overall average exam score for Math, reading and writing can be instantly viewed, the scores have taken directly from the original data sample.
-The purpose of this summary is to view the overall average student result per subject only.
-There is scope to enhance the design to view individual student performance
+•  	Automate an exam performance summary by publishing an overall average exam score, per subject and a score range, per subject.
+The scope can be increased by publishing individual student results, once the student selector dropdown box had been clicked and with crossfilter, the exam summary data could be viewed at a demographic level i.e. ethnicity, exam preparations, etc

 ***
 ### Technologies Used